oracle-livelabs/apex/workflows/3-create-workflow.md

     - For REQUEST_DATE, select Data Type as Timestamp with Time Zone.
 Under Application Format Masks, set the Session State Format Mask as **DD-MON-YYYY HH24:MI:SS**.

       ![Add and Configure Request Date Parameter](./images/add-param-date.png " ")

+    -  For PATIENT_EMAIL & PROBLEM, leave it to default.

 ## Task 6: Use the parameters in the Workflow Subject